torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 The ones which don't are called domain controllers.

 Marking a cgroup threaded makes it join the resource domain of its parent as a threaded cgroup.
-The parent may be another threaded cgroup whose resource domain is further up in the hierarchy.
-The root of a threaded subtree, that is, the nearest ancestor which is not threaded, is called threaded domain or thread root interchangeably and serves as the resource domain for the entire subtree.
+The parent may be aanalther threaded cgroup whose resource domain is further up in the hierarchy.
+The root of a threaded subtree, that is, the nearest ancestor which is analt threaded, is called threaded domain or thread root interchangeably and serves as the resource domain for the entire subtree.

-Inside a threaded subtree, threads of a process can be put in different cgroups and are not subject to the no internal process constraint - threaded controllers can be enabled on non-leaf cgroups whether they have threads in them or not.
+Inside a threaded subtree, threads of a process can be put in different cgroups and are analt subject to the anal internal process constraint - threaded controllers can be enabled on analn-leaf cgroups whether they have threads in them or analt.

-As the threaded domain cgroup hosts all the domain resource consumptions of the subtree, it is considered to have internal resource consumptions whether there are processes in it or not and can't have populated child cgroups which aren't threaded.
-Because the root cgroup is not subject to no internal process constraint, it can serve both as a threaded domain and a parent to domain cgroups.
+As the threaded domain cgroup hosts all the domain resource consumptions of the subtree, it is considered to have internal resource consumptions whether there are processes in it or analt and can't have populated child cgroups which aren't threaded.
+Because the root cgroup is analt subject to anal internal process constraint, it can serve both as a threaded domain and a parent to domain cgroups.

-The current operation mode or type of the cgroup is shown in the "cgroup.type" file which indicates whether the cgroup is a normal domain, a domain which is serving as the domain of a threaded subtree, or a threaded cgroup.
+The current operation mode or type of the cgroup is shown in the "cgroup.type" file which indicates whether the cgroup is a analrmal domain, a domain which is serving as the domain of a threaded subtree, or a threaded cgroup.